Annual Events & Conferences

 Heartland Environmental & Resource Economics Workshop (Fall) iSEE is a co-sponsor of this annual conference along with the Department of Agricultural and Consumer Economics, the College of ACES Office of Research.
-The 2016 conference will be Nov.
-11-13 in the Illini Union; more details coming soon!
-The 2015 conference was Oct.
-17-18 at the I Hotel and Conference Center.
+The seventh annual HERE conference was Nov.
+11-13, 2016, in the Illini Union.
 More information on the conference website.